Spark Transformer: Reactivating Sparsity in FFN and Attention: Experiments

 \Cref{fig:cpu_speedup} further highlights the efficiency of Spark Transformer in both prefill and decode phases.
 During the prefill, the prompt is usually chunked into batches since the process is bounded by memory bandwidth.
 This may reduce the benefit of activation sparsity as different tokens in a chunk may activate different subsets of parameters (in FFN) and attend to different subsets of tokens (in Attention).
 However, \Cref{fig:cpu_speedup} shows that Spark Transformer maintains strong performance with a chunk size of 64 tokens, following the default setup in \url{gemma.cpp}.
 A more detailed performance analysis of batching/chunking is provided in \Cref{sec:batching-analysis}.
 In addition, Spark Transformer significantly outperforms Gemma-2 during decoding (with batch size=1).

-\myparagraph{GPU results.} We also evaluate the efficiency gain from sparsity on low-profile GPUs.
-Figure~\ref{fig:decode-speedup-gpu} reports the decoding speed under varying prompt lengths on a NVIDIA T4 GPU.
+\myparagraph{GPU results.} We also evaluate the efficiency gain from sparsity on low-profile GPUs. \Cref{fig:decode-speedup-gpu} reports the decoding speed under varying prompt lengths on an NVIDIA T4 GPU.
 Similar to the CPU case, we see Spark Transformer achieves decode speedup ranging from 1.25$\times$ to 1.40$\times$.